Analyzing Josiah Jordan-James, Keon Johnson, and Yves Pons in the Tennessee-Arkansas Game

 Also, he did a decent job of rebounding the basketball.
 Vanover was active at crashing the glass, and he was able to haul in multiple boards on both ends of the floor.

 He also was fairly active defensively.
 Vanover was able to block a shot off of a drive, and he also contested a couple of fadeaway jumpers to force misses.
 However, he struggled to defend Fulkerson down low, and he would get outmuscled, which would cause him to commit fouls and allow scores.
-There was another play where he rotated but got beta on a drive to allow a score to the other team.
+There was another play where he rotated but got beat on a drive to allow a score to the other team.

 Overall, Vanover played well early on, and he is an athletic, skilled big man that can score the basketball in a variety of ways.
 He will need to add strength and improve his ability to guard stronger opponents, but his size and scoring skills could enable him to be an effective rotation player in the NBA someday.